Weibold Academy: Recovered carbon black and its market potential

 Market potential and major rCB demand drivers

-Taking into account that rCB is a partial and full replacement for vCB in various industries, the market potential for rCB is determined by the current markets of vCB.
+Considering that rCB is a partial and full replacement for vCB in various industries, the market potential for rCB is determined by the current markets of vCB.
 According to various industry experts and our estimations, during the last five years the worldwide consumption of vCB has continuously increased and it is estimated in a range of 11-13 Million tons per year.
 This represents an annual total market close to 16 Billion EUR.

-The most common use of vCB is in rubber and plastic applications because of its properties as both filler and reinforcing agent.
+The most common use of vCB is in rubber and plastic applications (because of its properties as both filler and reinforcing agent).
 Due to its ability to reinforce rubber it is widely used in the tire manufacturing industry.
 In other rubber and plastic applications, it is used as filler.
 In this instance, filler is a diluting agent and is used primarily to lower volume costs.
 These applications account for over 95% of total world CB consumption.
 Around 4% of CB is used as ink pigments due to its excellent tint properties and the remaining fraction is used in other applications.

 Chart: Carbon black end-use Markets

 The tire industry is still the largest consumer of virgin carbon black, with an overall consumption in the range of 9 Million tons in recent years, it is represented by a small number of big players that dominate the market and have high leverage with suppliers.
-The industry accounts for approximately 70% of the world wide consumption of carbon black, within this category the passenger tires accounts for 45% of the carbon black consumption, truck and bus tires 32%, and other tires 23% (OTR, motorcycle, aircraft, etc.).
+The industry accounts for approximately 70% of the worldwide consumption of carbon black, within this category the passenger tires accounts for 45% of the carbon black consumption, truck and bus tires 32%, and other tires 23% (OTR, motorcycle, aircraft, etc.).

 Non-tire rubber products represent the second biggest segment in carbon black consumption, 20% overall, close 2-2.5 Million tons per year.
 This includes all rubber applications aside of tires and retreads and is largely diversified in several industries that manufacture products for rubber belts, wires, industrial rubber and other industries employing carbon black in their compounding activities.